M1ngY/vue-go-messenger/README.md

 ### State Management
 - Use Vuex for global state management
 - Keep local state in components when possible
+- API configuration is stored in `src/store/index.js`

 ### Routing
 - Define routes in `src/router/index.js`
 - Use route guards for authentication

-## 🔐 Security Considerations
+## Security Considerations

 - All API communications should use HTTPS
-- WebSocket connections are encrypted
+- WebSocket connections are encrypted (WSS)
 - SSL certificates required for production
 - Implement proper authentication and authorization
+- Store sensitive configuration in environment variables (consider migration)

-## 📝 Notes
+## Notes

-- The application requires a running backend API server
+- **This is a frontend-only repository**.
+A separate backend API server is required for full functionality.
+- The backend API should provide WebSocket endpoints for real-time messaging
 - WebRTC features require proper TURN server configuration for NAT traversal
 - Ensure backend CORS is configured to allow frontend origin
-- For production, update API endpoints and WebRTC configurations
+- For production, update API endpoints and WebRTC configurations in the respective files
+- Consider using environment variables for API configuration in future versions

-## 🤝 Contributing
+## Contributing

 1. Follow the existing code style
 2. Test your changes thoroughly
 3. Update documentation as needed
+4. Ensure backend API compatibility

-## 📄 License
+## License

-See the main project LICENSE file for details.
+[MIT License](LICENSE) - See LICENSE file for details